mpigsley/nebraska-mushrooms/src/cms/content/species/neogyromitra-brunnea.md

 _Neogyromitra brunnea_ is a saprobic and mycorrhizal mushroom that can be found in spring-time forest settings under hardwoods.
 It can be found growing from the soil and well-decomposed stumps.

 A field test for this mushroom is to slice it in half.
-If the inside is brain-like, the features lean more towards a False Morel like _Neogyromitra_ rather than the [True Morels (_Morcella_)](/taxa/morchella)
+If the inside is brain-like, the features lean more towards a False Morel like _Neogyromitra_ rather than the [True Morels (_Morcella_)](/taxa/morchella) which are hollow on the inside.

 This mushroom should not be eaten.
 It contains a toxin call Gyromitrin that breaks down into what NASA uses as rocket fuel: monomethylhydrazine (MMH).
 It's highly toxic, carcinogenic, and easily evaporates into toxic fumes when cooking.
 Though some people still eat this mushroom as a delicacy, proper cooking requires a fume hood, many cycles of boiling and discarding water, and cultural experience to keep things safe.